1913 | The Dayton Flood

 The Dayton Foundation funded studies on the building needs of city schools and the city’s debt and an investigation into alleged mismanagement at the Montgomery County Board of Elections, accused of inefficiency and possible influence by the then-active Ku Klux Klan.
 This work prompted community support for improved accountability within the electoral process.^ top of page

-Don Battelle, a certified public accountant, became the first Foundation director in 1930.
+Don Battelle, a certified public accountant, became the second Foundation director in 1930, following Oscar Bard.
 He remained in that post, entirely as a volunteer, until 1973 and led the Foundation through The Great Depression.
 Battelle was succeeded by John Sullivan, a prominent local architect.

 1930 | The Dayton Foundation Assists in the Establishment of The Dayton Art Institute

 In its early years, and still today, the Foundation did a great deal to support the arts.
 In 1930, the community re-dedicated the Dayton Art Institute constructing the historic location that the museum operates out of today, only ten years after outgrowing its original space.
 In 1930, The Foundation awarded grants to the newly-opened Dayton Art Institute.

 1932 | The Foundation’s Assistance During The Great Depression